-Threats of climate change to northern Canadian provinces, as well as the Aboriginal communities that live there, are becoming increasingly recognized.
-For example, Health Canada’s recently published national assessment From Impacts to Adaptation: Canada in a Changing Climate 2007 states explicitly that “resource-dependent and Aboriginal communities are particularly vulnerable to climate changes”, and emphasizes that “vulnerability” to climate change risk is “magnified in the Arctic.”
-Similarly, the Arctic Council and the International Arctic Science Committee (IASC) issued a report in 2004 entitled the “Arctic Climate Impact Assessment” (ACIA) that aimed to synthesize knowledge on climate variability and to assess and predict the impact of climate change on Arctic regions and communities going into the future.
-The report contains contributions from over 300 scientists, professionals and Aboriginal community leaders and reveals that future climate change could be devastating for numerous Inuit communities.
+Climate change threats to northern Canadian provinces, as well as the Aboriginal communities that live there, are becoming increasingly recognized.
+For example, Health Canada’s recently published national assessment “From Impacts to Adaptation: Canada in a Changing Climate 2007” states explicitly that “resource-dependent and Aboriginal communities are particularly vulnerable to climate changes,” and emphasizes that “vulnerability” to climate change risk is “magnified in the Arctic.”
+Similarly, the Arctic Council and the International Arctic Science Committee (IASC) issued a report in 2004 entitled the “Arctic Climate Impact Assessment” that aimed to synthesize knowledge on climate variability and to assess and predict the impact of climate change on Arctic regions and communities going into the future.
+The report contains contributions from over 300 scientists, professionals, and Aboriginal community leaders and reveals that future climate change could be devastating for numerous Inuit communities.

 These findings are supported by a more recent study conducted by researchers from McGill University that focused on two separate Inuit communities (see Smith et al., 2007).
 As described in the study, researchers assert that “climatic conditions which currently pose risks are expected to be negatively affected by future climate change”, and indicate that “young Inuit and those without access to economic resources, in particular, are vulnerable” (Ford, Smit, Wandel, Allurut, Shappa, Ittusarjuats & Qrunnuts, 2008).
-Other sections of this draft address the issue of First Nations vulnerability to climate change impacts (see Sections X and X.)
+Other sections of this brief address the issue of First Nations vulnerability to climate change impacts (see Sections X and X.)

 7. Threats to the infrastructure of cities, including Toronto.